Grilled Vegetables

 • Halloumi: Thickly slice the halloumi; 1-inch-thick slices are perfect.

 • Olive Oil: Extra virgin olive oil is my go-to!
-It is so flavorful, and good for you, too.
-You’ll need a bit for brushing onto the vegetables and halloumi, and some for the dressing as well.
+You’ll need a bit to brush onto the vegetables and halloumi, and some for the dressing as well.

-• Honey: A bit of your favorite honey is just right for sweetening and balancing the tangy dressing.
-Maple syrup would be great, too!
+• Honey: A bit of your favorite honey is great for sweetening the tangy dressing.
+Maple syrup would also work.

 • Herbs: For this dish, I used fresh thyme and fresh rosemary, minced (leaves only).
-You could definitely substitute other herbs like cilantro, basil, etc.
+You could definitely substitute with Italian seasoning or other fresh herbs like cilantro, basil, etc.

-• Garlic: Grilled vegetables with halloumi tastes best if you use fresh garlic , but pre-minced garlic in a jar would also be fine.
-Garlic powder would do in a pinch, but it’s a little more “toasted” and less fresh tasting.
+• Garlic: Grilled vegetables taste best with fresh garlic, but pre-minced garlic in a jar would also be fine.
+Garlic powder would do in a pinch.

-• Parsley: Chopped fresh parsley is a great optional garnish.
+• Parsley: Chopped fresh herbs are a great optional garnish.

 What Does Halloumi Taste Like?